pre63/lift.js/README.md

 ## Just

 `Just` is an implementaion of the `Identity` monad.
-It's called `Just` becuse a 8 character variable is just too long.
+It's called `Just` because an 8 character variable is just too long.

 **The folowing function are available on `Just`, `Maybe`, `Valid`.**